taghead/burger.devourer.xyz/docs/typescript_refresher.md

 ```
 # Objects
-As a fundamental we group and pass data through objects.
-Lets begin by creating a object using the class made earlier.
+One of the fundamentals is using objects to group and pass data.
+Let's begin by creating a object using the class made earlier.
 ```typescript
 // Defining a class
 class Player {